elgw/trafo/test/benchmark/README.md

 # Generates: results/benchmarks_ntree100.tsv
 ```

-And to summarize the results with command like
+And summarize the results with command like

 ```
 python plot_benchmark.py results/benchmarks_ntree100.tsv